 Paradise in Butte County, California — The American West (Pacific Coastal)

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-PFC.
-Steven J. Walberg-Riotto (within shouting distance of this marker); Paradise Veterans Memorial (within shouting distance of this marker); Town of Paradise Memorial Trailway (within shouting distance of this marker); Paradise Pioneers (approx. half a mile away); Old Paradise (approx. one mile away); Centerville School (approx. 3 miles away); Centerville Cemetery (approx. 3.4 miles away); The Dogtown Nugget (approx. 4.3 miles away).
+Paradise Veterans Memorial (a few steps from this marker); Old Paradise Depot (within shouting distance of this marker); PFC.
+Steven J. Walberg-Riotto (within shouting distance of this marker); Paradise Pioneers (approx. 0.4 miles away); Old Paradise (approx. one mile away); Centerville School (approx. 3 miles away); Centerville Cemetery (approx. 3˝ miles away); The Dogtown Nugget (approx. 4.3 miles away).
 Touch for a list and map of all markers in Paradise.

 More about this marker.
 Marker is located at the Paradise Community Park on the trail behind the Old Paradise Depot.
 The trail which now serves bikers and walkers is built on the old roadway of the tracks of the Butte County Railroad.
 The park is located at the intersection of Black Olive Drive and Pearson Road.

 Credits.
 This page was last revised on November 16, 2019.
 It was originally submitted on April 11, 2010, by Syd Whittle of El Dorado Hills, California.
 This page has been viewed 1,354 times since then and 33 times this year.
 Photos: 1, 2, 3. submitted on April 11, 2010, by Syd Whittle of El Dorado Hills, California.